-A supportive environment helps a person meet their needs through positive expression, instead of resorting to challenging behaviors to get the environment to respond.
+A supportive environment helps a person meet their needs through positive expression, instead of resorting to challenging behaviors to get their needs met.
 In a supportive environment, caregivers proactively plan to meet a person's needs.
 Many things contribute to a good environment, including:

-- Promoting warm and caring relationships, especially with caregivers; - Increasing a person's opportunity to make daily choices; - Reducing factors and forms of treatment that may make a person feel anxious, afraid, angry or devalued; - Arranging environmental factors, such as location of residence, access to transportation, and user-friendly kitchens; - Providing consistent, positive responses to appropriate behavior on the part of the person; - Providing a consistent, predictable environment; - Calmly interrupting and redirecting inappropriate behavior; and - Assisting the person to understand, to the best of their ability, how and why behavior change is helpful.
+- o Promoting warm and caring relationships, especially with caregivers; - o Increasing a person's opportunity to make daily choices; - Reducing factors and forms of treatment that may make a person feel anxious, afraid, angry or devalued; - o Arranging environmental factors, such as location of residence, access to transportation, and user-friendly kitchens; - Providing consistent, positive responses to appropriate behavior on the part of the person; - o Providing a consistent, predictable environment; - o Calmly interrupting and redirecting inappropriate behavior; and - Assisting the person to understand, to the best of their ability, how and why behavior change is helpful.